 Full Spectrum Support

 Full Spectrum Support (FSS) is a Seminole State College of Florida program developed to facilitate the successful adjustment and progression of college students with autism spectrum disorders (ASD) in all domains of college life.
-FSS provides individualized and group services to help students develop appropriate skills for self-advocacy, daily living, and social interactions that will contribute to their success as a Seminole State College student and an independent adult.
-For more information, contact Luz Santiago at santiagole@seminolestate.edu
+FSS provides individualized and group services to help students develop appropriate skills for self-advocacy, daily living, and social interactions that will contribute to their success as Seminole State College students and independent adults.
+For more information, contact Luz Santiago at johnsonll@seminolestate.edu

 Strategies for Success

 IDEA vs. ADA: Section 504 and the ADA, which apply to postsecondary education, are very different from the Individuals with Disabilities Education Act (IDEA), which covers grades K-12.
-This means that some adjustment of the perspectives of students, parents, and instructors is necessary when making the transition from high school to college.
+This means that some adjustment in the perspectives of students, parents, and instructors is necessary when transitioning from high school to college.

 Resources for Students